leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 Gnoweb also provides us with a simple interface to send local testnet tokens to our address that we generated in the previous steps.

-By going to `http://127.0.0.1:8888/faucet`, you will be able to input the address to send tokens to.
+By navigating to `http://127.0.0.1:8888/faucet`, you will be able to input the address to send tokens to.

 By default, the faucet sends `1000000ugnot` to the provided address, which is equal to `1 GNOT` token.
+We will use the previously generated `Dev` keypair to receive tokens and deploy our code.

 In order to check the balance of your address, you can use the [query](https://docs.onbloc.xyz/docs/cli/gnokey#make-an-abci-query) functionality of `gnokey` to make an ABCI query to the node.